Variables in Python with Examples

 Type: Each and every programming language has data types and each variable should belong to one of the data types.
-This is called the type of the variable.
-In Python language the data types available are lists, tuples, dictionaries, strings, sets etc which will be explained in the later chapters in detail.
+This is called the type of variable.
+In Python language, the data types available are lists, tuples, dictionaries, strings, sets, etc which will be explained in the later chapters in detail.

-Value: Each and every variable in a program holds value of some type which can be accessed or modified during the due flow of the program.
+Value: Each and every variable in a program holds the value of some type that can be accessed or modified during the due flow of the program.

-Location: As already stated, the data is stored in memory location.
-The variable is the name which we give to that location.
+Location: As already stated, the data is stored in the memory location.
+The variable is the name that we give to that location.
 Each memory location has some address associated with it.

 Lifetime: The lifetime of a variable refers to the time period for which the memory location associated with the variable stores the data.